jyoti2207/NYMostPopularArticle/README.md

 To use JUnit tests for your Android application, you need to add it as dependency to your Gradle build file.<br/>

-// For espresso test cases
+// For espresso test cases<br/>
-androidTestImplementation ('com.android.support.test.espresso:espresso-core:3.0.2', {
+androidTestImplementation ('com.android.support.test.espresso:espresso-core:3.0.2', {<br/>
-   exclude group: 'com.android.support', module: 'support-annotations' })
+   exclude group: 'com.android.support', module: 'support-annotations'<br/>
+})<br/>
-// For recycler view actions
+// For recycler view actions<br/>
-androidTestImplementation ('com.android.support.test.espresso:espresso-contrib:2.0') {
+androidTestImplementation ('com.android.support.test.espresso:espresso-contrib:2.0') {<br/>
-   exclude group: 'com.android.support', module: 'appcompat' exclude group: 'com.android.support', module: 'support-v4' exclude module: 'recyclerview-v7'
+   exclude group: 'com.android.support', module: 'appcompat'<br/>
+   exclude group: 'com.android.support', module: 'support-v4'<br/>
+   exclude module: 'recyclerview-v7'<br/>
 }

 // For espresso activity rule
-androidTestImplementation "com.android.support.test:rules:1.0.2"
+androidTestImplementation "com.android.support.test:rules:1.0.2"<br/>
-androidTestImplementation "com.android.support.test:runner:1.0.2"
+androidTestImplementation "com.android.support.test:runner:1.0.2"<br/>

-Using Android Studio
+Using Android Studio<br/>
-To run a unit test, right-click on your test class in the Project window and select Run.
+To run a unit test, right-click on your test class in the Project window and select Run.<br/>

-Location of Test Report
+Location of Test Report<br/>
 The Test reports are created in the app/build/reports/tests/debug/ directory.
-The index.html gives an overview and links to the individual test pages.
+The index.html gives an overview and links to the individual test pages.<br/>

 Coverage Report to be generated
-Lastly, in the latest Android Studio, you should be able to run your JUnit-Run Configuration by clicking on the 'Run with Coverage' button.
+Lastly, in the latest Android Studio, you should be able to run your JUnit-Run Configuration by clicking on the 'Run with Coverage' button.<br/>
-In Android Studio 2.1.3 the is label Run Unit tests with Coverage where Unit test is the name of your test configuration as shown in the following screenshot:
+In Android Studio 2.1.3 the is label Run Unit tests with Coverage where Unit test is the name of your test configuration as shown in the following screenshot:<br/>

-Authors
+Authors<br/>
-JYOTI DAHIYA- Senior Android Developer.
+JYOTI DAHIYA- Senior Android Developer.<br/>